-The existence of Article 55 and Article 56 of Act No. 37 of 2004 concerning Bankruptcy and Suspension of Debt Payment Obligations, has resulted in injustice to the debtor in the implementation of bankruptcy against debtors carried out by creditors.
+The existence of Article 55 and Article 56 of Act No. 37 of 2004 concerning Bankruptcy and Postponement of Debt Payment Obligations, has resulted in injustice to the debtor in the implementation of bankruptcy against the debtor by the creditor.
 So it is necessary to reorient justice in the implementation of debtor protection in the implementation of bankruptcy against debtors carried out by creditors by implementing a debtor protection system in the implementation of bankruptcy against debtors based on Pancasila, implementing Article 2 of Act No. 37 of 2004 concerning Bankruptcy and Postponement of Payment Responsibilities.
-Debt by outlining other pre-conditions in the form of bankruptcy can be filed if there has been other legal remedies outside the court in order to reach an amicable legal settlement between the two parties.
+Debts by adding other prerequisites in the form of bankruptcy can be filed if there has been a legal remedy outside the court before in order to reach an amicable legal settlement between the two parties.
 There is a need for a reassessment regarding the notion of not being able to pay debtors' debts with good ethics to creditors.